We are committed to keeping children safe at all times.

 Providing an environment for all children where their safety, health and wellbeing is promoted along with their learning and development.

-Fostering a culture of openness that supports all staff and those working in partnership with us to safely and confidently disclose risk of harm to children.
+Fostering a culture of openness that supports all staff and those working in partnership with us to safely and confidently disclose any risk of harm to children.

 All staff understand their obligation to respond to and report child abuse to the appropriate authorities.
 Staff are aware of signs of harm and are confident in facilitating conversations where children can safely voice their concerns.
 We have processes in place to report suspicions of child abuse and staff know how to access and follow these processes.